ietf-rats-wg/eat/draft-ietf-rats-eat.md

 {::include cddl/Example-Payloads/coswid/iot-sw.diag}
 ~~~~

 ### Attestation Results in JSON format

 This is a JSON-format payload that might be the output of a verifier that evaluated the IoT Attestation example immediately above.

-This particular verifier knows enough about the TEE attester to be able to pass claims like security level directly through to the relying party.
 The verifier also knows the reference values for the measured SW components and is able to check them.
 It informs the relying party that they were correct in the swresults claim.
 "Trustus Verifications" is the name of the services that verifies the SW component measurements.